-- More ERP functional consultants nowadays come from IT background instead of operations and finance background.
-It is more natural for them to suggest customizations as part of their solution.
-You may like to read my previous article “How are the Changes in the ERP Market Affect Companies in Singapore” on how this results in more customizations.
+- More ERP functional consultants nowadays come from IT backgrounds instead of operations and finance backgrounds.
+It is second nature to them to suggest customizations as part of their solution.
+You may read my previous article, “How are the Changes in the ERP Market Affect Companies in Singapore” on how this results in more customizations.

 - It is easier for the ERP vendors to quote low implementation effort initially to win the project.
-As the implementation effort quoted was low, the consultants will not have sufficient time to research and test out standard functionalities to meet the user requirement.
-Sometimes, they intentionally create more customizations to recover the lost services revenue.
-Such a strategy was often adopted, especially when the vendors found that they underquoted in their initial proposal.
+As the implementation effort quoted was low, the consultants have limited time to research and test out standard functionalities to meet the user requirement.
+Sometimes, they intentionally create more customizations to recover lost services revenue.
+Such a strategy was often adopted, especially when the vendors realized they were underquoted in their initial proposal.

 - Some vendors do not provide the source code of their customizations to their customers.
 Keeping the source code from their customers allows them to lock-down the customer.
-It will make it difficult for another vendor to take over.
+This makes it difficult for another vendor to take over.

-- More customization will result in more support services.
-And as the customers are locked-down, the vendors can charge a higher fee for support services.
+- More customizations will result in more support services required.
+As the customers are now locked down, vendors will be able to charge their support services at a higher price.